 In August 2015, the Diocese merged the two Parishes and appointed the Very Rev'd.
 Fr.
 Nicholas Hird as the Parish Priest to oversee the new Parish of Cleckheaton & Heckmondwike.
 The Parish website can be found at www.stpaulscleckheaton.wordpress.com - if you click on the link, you will be re-directed and can find out Mass times at both Cleckheaton & Heckmondwike Churches, by viewing the current Church newsletter.

 In 2018 the Holy Spirit Catholic Primary School celebrated it's 50th anniversary.
 A decorated Holy Spirit Cross and an image of the Holy Spirit were hung in the new Reception area to mark this lovely occasion.
-We gave a small wooden version of the Cross to every member of Staff, child and Governor of the School as a keepsake.
+We gave a small wooden version of the Cross to each member of Staff, each child and all Governors of the School as a keepsake.
 Bishop Marcus Stock came to school to celebrate with us.

 Head Teachers: Mr Tony Monaghan 1968 - 1984, Mr Patrick Conaghan 1984 - 2008 and Mr John Cooper 2008 - present.